 I have been working on unraveling geologic events in the history of the lower Colorado River [the part downstream from the Grand Canyon] for 15 years now.
 By far the most significant outcome of these efforts has been the discovery of evidence strongly suggesting that the evolution of much, if not all, of the river's course below the Grand Canyon was formed by a series spilling-lakes between 4.8 and 5.6 Million years ago.
 The key geologic deposits that support this idea lay in the desert on the outskirts of Laughlin, Nevada and Bullhead City, Arizona.
 The day I finally found/understood the flood deposit that 'clinched' the deal was a good one.
 In a completely unexpected turn of events in mid-2013, my 2008 paper (written with Phil Pearthree and Mike Perkins) describing the discovery received the Kirk Bryan Award for Research Excellence from the Quaternary Geology and Geomorphology Division of the Geological Society of America.
 No fooling, this was the truly greatest honor in my professional life to date.
 Now it is a waiting game while my colleagues try in earnest to disassemble parts of the story.
 Meanwhile, I keep on mapping in the river corridor and sharing my findings with them.
 Science is a collaborative process drawn from much individual effort.

-I used to spend a lot of time mapping along the rivers and lakes of Nevada...the modern ones and their ancient forebears.
-With respect to those efforts, I am forever in awe of how rapidly dramatic and high-impact environmental changes can occur and how rapidly fluvial, aeolian, and lacustrine systems respond to those changes.
-No matter how many times I see, describe, and map the evidence, I am always amazed by what has transpired...sometimes those changes have occurred over thousands to millions of years, other times over single years to decades.
+I used to spend a lot of time mapping along the rivers and lakes of Nevada, the modern ones and their ancient forebears.
+I remain awestruck by how rapidly environmental changes can occur and how rapidly and dramatically fluvial, aeolian, and lacustrine systems respond to them.
+No matter how many times I see, describe, and map the evidence, I am amazed like a child by what has transpired.
+Sometimes those changes have occurred over thousands to millions of years, other times over single years to decades.
 I am obsessed with finding and pondering the stratigraphic and geomorphic evidence attesting to these changes, their magnitudes, and their rates.
 That is part of the occasional bouts of sheer joy that field work can bring.
-Seriously, what beats finding and pondering the implications of a gigantic boulder that blasted out of a steep canyon only 500 years ago?
+Seriously, what beats finding and pondering the implications of a boulder larger than a pickup truck that blasted out of the mouth of a steep canyon only 500 years ago?

 My recent work on the Owyhee River in southeast Oregon added an entirely new dimension to my understanding of the way rivers work.
-In this case, it involved grappling with a river that is periodically involved with voluminous influxes of lava that fill the canyon with 10s of meters of solid basalt in just a few years.
-The lava flows construct immense dams that span 10s of kilometers along the river and last for as many as 10,000s of years.
-This circumstance is quite an affront to a river, and the mappable geologic consequences are nothing short of amazing.
-When the Owyhee isn't being repaved with solid rock, it is being pummeled with huge landslides.
+In this case, it involved unraveling the evolution of a desert river that is periodically involved with voluminous and geologically instantaneous infusions of canyon-choking lava flows.
+The lava flows construct immense dams spanning 10s of kilometers along the river and last for as many as 10,000s of years.
+This circumstance is quite an affront to a river, and the mappable geologic consequences are mind-boggling.
+When the Owyhee isn't being choked and repaved with lava, it is being pummeled along its course with huge landslides.
 The landslide events have less of a lasting impact on the channel than the lava, but they constitute a notable, local sediment pulse and a temporary damming mechanism that is often resolved through catastrophic failure and flooding.
-In addition to lava dams and landslides, the Owyhee has also had to convey huge flood(s) from pluvial lake overflow.
-Spoiler alert: the river always wins and these obstacles, though seemingly gargantuan, are mere nuisances in the bigger scheme of time.
+In addition to lava dams and landslides, the Owyhee has also had to convey huge flood(s) from pluvial lake overflow out of the Alvord Desert at the foot of Steens Mountain.
+Spoiler alert: the river always wins, and these obstacles, though seemingly gargantuan, are merely nuisances in the bigger scheme of time.

-I worked on the Owyhee with a great research team between 2001 and 2012, with a major burst of research between 2007 and 2012.
-I learned much from my team during that time.
-We summarized key aspects of our Owyhee River work in a paper in 2012, but I am still struggling to complete one of the greatest maps of my career in my spare time.
-It will happen in 2016, right?
+I worked on the Owyhee with a great research team between 2001 and 2012, with a major burst of research between 2007 and 2012 and then again between 2016 and now (life is complicated, remember?).
+We summarized key aspects of our Owyhee River work in a paper in 2012, but I am still working hard to complete one of the greatest maps of my career in my spare time.
+It will happen in 2019, right?

 Other Professional Interests and Skills

-I am nearly adequately self-sufficient in GIS for generating geologic maps, and am always interested in improving my skills in this arena...within reason and with much help from colleagues with more linear thinking skills.
-Admittedly, my skill-set levels off just above adequate for my needs.
-Over the last several years, I became interested in the use of new digital devices and methods for improving workflow in the field and the office.
-I also spent much time pursuing what was known long ago as 'web 2.0' and social media applications as platforms for disseminating information about these methods and devices to my colleagues and students.
-In this vein, I once maintained a series of geologically themed Blogs (archived on this site).
-I remain a decreasingly annoying advocate of adopting new technology and have given numerous invited and volunteered presentations to this effect over the last decade.
-Much of what I and a select few other geologists advocated so strongly between 2007 and 2010 has gained considerable (but as yet, inadequate) traction in the field of geology.
-This development was inevitable, but it was fun being closer to the crest of a wave than in its leading trough.
-I have given up on blogging since my job, family life, outside interests, and personal disasters have grown more complex and mostly interesting over time.
-Nonetheless, in another fortuitous turn, I and two capable colleagues recently published a chapter in a new book: Rethinking the Fabric of Geology.
+I am nearly adequately self-sufficient in GIS for generating geologic maps, and am always trying to improve my skills in this arena within reason.
+Since GIS can devolve into a full-time job, my intermediate skill-set and my available support tends to be almost adequate to balance science with GIS and cartography.
+In the previous decade, I became interested in the use of new digital devices and methods for improving workflow in the field and the office.
+I also spent time pursuing social media applications as platforms for disseminating information about these methods and devices to my colleagues and students.
+In this vein, I maintained a series of geologically themed Blogs (archived on this site).
+I remain a decreasingly annoying advocate of adopting new technology.
+Much of what I and a select few other geologists advocated for so strongly between 2007 and 2010 has gained considerable (but as yet, inadequate) traction in the field of geology.
+This development was inevitable, but it was more fun to surf the early wave than to be crushed by it.
+I gave up on blogging since my job, family life, and personal disasters have grown more complex over time.
+Also, it is also a practice made far less fun and interesting when my career changed.
+Nonetheless, in another fortuitous turn, I and two capable colleagues recently published a chapter in a recent (2013) book: Rethinking the Fabric of Geology.
 It was published in 2013 in celebration of the 125th Anniversary of the Geological Society of America.
 The paper is called: Overcoming the Momentum of Anachronism--American Geologic Mapping in a Twenty-First Century World.
-Total passive-aggressive snark.
-Writing it allowed me to produce a personally suitable coda to all of the snarky but often informative commentary that I tried to develop back then.
+Looking back, it is fortuitous if not amazing that it got published.
+But writing it allowed me to produce a personally satisfying coda to the snarky but informative commentary that I tried to develop back then.
 Momentum of anachronism?
-That term grew out of numerous and persistent spikes of professional frustration that I have encountered over the years, particularly in relation to my career transition in 2010.
-So far the paper has received polarized reviews, but I will continue to stand behind the ideas that it presents, particularly as they begin to evolve into fairly prescient ones.
+That preposterous term grew out of numerous, persistent and soul-crushing spikes of professional frustration that I have encountered since my career transition in 2010.
+So far the paper has received polarized reviews, which is an obvious outcome.
+I stand behind the ideas that it presents, particularly as they continually evolve into prescient ones.